ashgarc20/IOS-QuizTime/README.md

 * User can edit quiz questions/answers
 * User can view all the quiz sets they have created
 * User can view all the quiz sets other users have created
+* User can view all selected quiz set questions and answers
 * User can take a quiz from their library
 * User can take a quiz that other users have posted
 * User can search through feed with filtered search bar